weixu365/serverless-scriptable-plugin/README.md

     ```

 ## Upgrade from <=1.1.0
 This `serverless-scriptable-plugin` now supports event hooks and custom commands.
 Here's an example of upgrade to the latest schema.
-The previous config schema still works for backward compatible.
+The previous config schema still works for backward compatibility.

 Example using the previous schema: